 Despite improvements in the safety of industrial robots, injuries and fatalities caused by industrial robots still occur.
 However, advances in machine vision offer manufacturers safer and more flexible work cells.

 The US-based software company Veo Robotics has launched its FreeMove system, a safety-ratable, production-ready vision system for safe human-robot interaction.
 According to the company, the system “gives manufacturing engineers the freedom to combine the strength, precision, and speed of standard industrial robots with humans’ ingenuity, judgment, and dexterity.”

-Industrial robots from major manufacturers can move at very high speed with dangerous end effectors and payloads of hundreds of kilograms, making collaborative operation nearly impossible.
+Industrial robots from major manufacturers can move at very high speeds with dangerous end effectors and payloads of hundreds of kilograms, making collaborative operation nearly impossible.
 The Veo FreeMove system is compliant with ISO 13849 (Safety of machinery – Safety-related parts of control systems).

 It consists of custom, 3D time-of-flight FreeMove Sensors mounted on the work cell periphery to cover the volume of the safeguarded space.
 A high-performance FreeMove Engine runs fail-safe software that processes image data from the sensors.
 Besides, the FreeMove Studio software allows self-service configuration and real-time visualization of the sensors and FreeMove Engine data.